s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

 * `va` Virtual address itself.
 * `new_table` This is an output parameter.
 It is set to 1 if a new child table has been allocated and left 0 otherwise.

 You can think of this function as an analog of the `create_table_entry` macro.
 It extracts table index from the virtual address and prepares a descriptor in the parent table that points to the child table.
 Unlike `create_table_entry` macro we don't assume that the child table should be adjacent into memory with the parent table - instead, we rely on `get_free_table` function to return whatever page is available.
-It also might be the case that child table was already allocated (This might happen if child page table covers the region were another page has been allocated previously.).
-In this case we set `new_table` to 1 and read child page table address from the parent table.
+It also might be the case that child table was already allocated (This might happen if child page table covers the region where another page has been allocated previously.).
+In this case we set `new_table` to 0 and read child page table address from the parent table.

 `map_page` calls `map_table` 3 times: once for PGD, PUD and PMD.
 The last call allocates PTE and sets a descriptor in the PMD.
 Next, `map_table_entry` is called.
 You can see this function below.